The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks: Results

-Given the increasing and divergent topological complexity of knowledge, we ask whether this increasing complexity is reflected in the author-inventor collaboration structure that produces these knowledge networks.
-Panel B of Figure \ref{figure:KnowlKnowlCollabDistances} plots the average distance between the knowledge and (3-year) collaboration network persistence diagrams within each subcategory and across time.
+We also examine whether the emergence of higher-order structure is visible in the collaboration networks of scientists and technologists.
+Panel B of Figure \ref{figure:KnowlKnowlCollabDistances} plots the average distance between the knowledge and (3-year) collaboration network persistence diagrams, within each subcategory, across time.
 Individual dimensions are again plotted in the inset.
-Clearly, the difference in topology between the collaboration and knowledge networks has increased rapidly over the entire time series, leveling out only recently.
-In other words, the collaborative structure of scientists and technologists has severely lagged the knowledge structure produced by these collaborations in topological complexity.
-Only in the past decade has the higher-order structure of collaboration networks begun to increase (Figure \ref{figure:BettiLog10CategoryDynamicsCollab3yr}).
-This increase in higher-order collaborative structure may be driven at least in part by the growing complexity of knowledge, as progress on open problems more and more requires attention from larger teams of researchers with expertise spanning multiple domains \citep{wuchty2007increasing, porter2009science, varga2019shorter}.
+The topological structures of knowledge and collaboration networks have diverged dramatically over time, leveling out only recently.
+This divergence appears to result from the emergence of higher-order structure in the collaboration networks of scientists and technologists severely lagging that of the corresponding knowledge networks, with higher-dimensional holes beginning to appear in the latter only in the past decade (Figure \ref{figure:BettiLog10CategoryDynamicsCollab3yr}).
+This recent increase in higher-order collaborative structure may be driven at least in part by the growing complexity of knowledge, as progress on open problems more and more requires attention from larger teams of researchers with expertise spanning multiple domains \citep{wuchty2007increasing, porter2009science, varga2019shorter}.